 The hardest part is writing good criteria descriptions.
 Spend time on those.
 Everything else is configuration.

 For the full setup guide, check the Judges documentation.
-If you are new to Connic, start with the quickstart guide to deploy your first agent, then add a judge to start measuring quality.
+New to Connic?
+Start with the quickstart guide to deploy your first agent, then add a judge to start measuring quality.